Stephen J. Luczo: Seagate

-Luczo joined Seagate Technology in October 1993 as Senior Vice President of Corporate Development.
-In March 1995, he was appointed Executive Vice President of Corporate Development and chief operating officer of Seagate Software Holdings.
+Luczo joined Seagate Technology in October 1993 as senior vice president of corporate development.
+In March 1995, he was appointed executive vice president of corporate development and chief operating officer of Seagate Software Holdings.
 In 1996, Luczo led the Seagate acquisition of Conner Peripherals, creating the world's largest disk drive manufacturer and completed the company's strategy of vertical integration and ownership of key disk drive components.
-In September 1997, he was promoted to the position of President and chief operating officer of Seagate Technology, Inc. In 1997, Seagate experienced a downturn, along with the rest of the industry, and launched a restructuring effort.
-In July 1998, the CEO Alan Shugart was asked to resign and Luczo became the new chief executive officer, joining the board of directors.
+In September 1997, he was promoted to the position of president and chief operating officer of Seagate Technology, Inc. In 1997, Seagate experienced a downturn, along with the rest of the industry, and launched a restructuring effort.
+In July 1998, co-founder & CEO Alan Shugart was asked to resign and Luczo became the new chief executive officer, joining the board of directors.

 Historically, Seagate's design centers had been organized around function, with one product line manager in charge of tracking the progress of all programs.
 In 1998, Luczo and CTO Tom Porter characterized the organizational redesign of design centers into core teams organized around individual projects, to meet the corporate objective of faster time to market.
 As the CEO, Luczo decided to increase investment in technology, and to diversify into faster-growing, higher-margin businesses.
 He decided to implement a highly automated platform strategy for manufacturing.
 Between 1997 and 2004, Seagate reduced its headcount from approximately 111,000 to approximately 50,000, rationalized its factory footprint from 24 factories to 11 factories and reduced design centers form seven to three.
 During this period, Seagate output increased from approximately 9 million drives per quarter to approximately 20 million drives per quarter.